devecchijr/apiPub/README.md

 *If you already have a Web Method in place, you can try it.*

 ## Step 2
-Create a **subclass** of apiPub.core.service (copy/paste then following sample) and point the DispatchClass property to your Implementation class (Step 1).
+Create a **subclass** of apiPub.core.service (copy/paste from the following example) and point the DispatchClass property to your Implementation class (Step 1).
 Also inform the OAS documentation path (OASPath parameter).

 ```
 Class package.name.module Extends apiPub.core.service